utshomax/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/sync-api-with-workspace.md

-Keep your APIs in sync between your public workspace and your repository.
+Postman recommends keeping your APIs in sync between your public workspace and your repository.
 This keeps your APIs current on [the Public API Network](/docs/getting-started/exploring-public-api-network/), enabling API consumers to fork the latest version of your APIs.
 Postman has multiple integrations for popular third-party solutions to help keep your APIs in sync.

 The following integrations are a few options you can use to keep your API definition and collections in sync with your repository: